emptycoder/shape-fp/docs/box.md

 ## fold

-`fold` applies a function to the value and returns the output rather than the box.
+`fold` applies a function to the value and returns the result rather than the box.

 ```typescript